Amsterdam/signals-frontend/docs/adr/0003-graphql-layer-between-backend-frontend.md

 # Proof of Concept

-Like already said, since this proposal is quite big it would be smart to start with a proof of concept with strict requirements, here is a list of requirements:
+Since this proposal is quite big it would be smart to start with a proof of concept with strict requirements, here is a list of requirements:

 - The POC should expose one full endpoint of our current API through GraphQL (roles)